andrewcooke/choochoo/docs/impulse.md

 Impulses so it grows more quickly, and we'll give Fatigue a shorter time-scale, so it falls back more quickly.

-We are modelling "being careful".
+We are modeling "being careful".
 The idea is to do enough training that Fitness creeps up gradually, but to avoid doing so much that Fatigue gets dangerously high.
 Train, but keep an eye on Fatigue.
 If it's getting too high, take a break.